Doctor insights on:

 - Does drinking alcohol give you diarrhea?

-- Can eating too much fruit give you diarrhea?
+- Can olive oil give you diarrhea?

-- Can too much cranberry juice give you diarrhea?
+- Can cranberry juice give you diarrhea?